-When not squinting at a poorly written manuscript (more often than not), I spend my time kicking a ball (I play a lot of soccer ...
-2 to 3 times per week, year round) or in the saddle (I love my bikes, I ride them whenever/wherever I can ... there's no better feeling than pedalling along a country road at a decent clip) or listening to a record or reading a much better written book or watching a film or going to a gig (I like music, music has been a big part of my life, and I have a lot of music ... something like 1500 albums and about as many cds---my flat, which is fairly large and comfortable, seems about half it's actual size, what with all the books and records piled here, there and everywhere) or ...
+I spend my days squinting at poorly written manuscript (more often than not), and my evenings kicking a ball or in a saddle (bike saddle that is, not the horsey type) or listening to a record or reading a much better written book or watching a film or going to a gig (I like music, music has been a big part of my life, and I have a lot of music ... something like 1500 albums and about as many cds---my flat, which is fairly large and comfortable, seems about half it's actual size, what with all the books and records piled here, there and everywhere) or ...

 I have a kick-ass deck, west-facing and over-looking a park surrounded by trees: it's my urban bower.
 In the summer, it's filled with vegetables (mostly tomatoes) and herbs and flowers; in the winter, it's filled with snow (when/if it snows).